 The Advanced Standing Seminar is designed to prepare students for the advanced curriculum (second year) of the Master of Social Work Program at Delaware State University.
 Accordingly, the seminar familiarizes students with the program's curriculum and theoretical underpinnings.
 These include a Black perspective for social work practice, empowerment, the strengths perspective, the rural perspective and the global perspective at the micro, macro and mezzo levels.
 Upon successful completion of the course, students are eligible to enroll in the second year of the MSW program as a full-time student.
 Advanced standing students are not permitted to enter the program on a part-time basis.
-PREREQUISITE: BSW degree awarded by a social work program accredited by the Council on Social Work Education.
-The degree must have been earned within five years of admission to MSW program at Delaware State University.
+PREREQUISITE: BSW degree awarded by a social work program at Delaware State University.
 3.000 Credit hours